-Don’t worry Quebec, we didn’t forget about you!
-Our last national park in the list is La Mauricie National Park, a natural gem which is home to more than 150 lakes!
-This park is located near Shawinigan in the Laurentian mountains of Quebec.
+Don’t worry Québec, we didn’t forget about you!
+Our last underrated National Park on the list is La Mauricie National Park, a natural gem which is home to more than 150 lakes.
+That’s a lot of lakes!
+This park is located near Shawinigan in the Laurentian mountains of Québec.

-The majority of this national park is forest, with over 30 different types of trees, particularly firs, maple trees, pines and spruces.
-This makes La Mauricie National Park a great place to enjoy the changing leaf colours.
+The majority of this National Park of Canada is forest, with over 30 different types of trees, particularly firs, maple trees, pines, and spruces.
+This makes La Mauricie National Park a great place to enjoy the changing leaves in autumn.

-Wildlife you might encounter include moose, loons, beavers, otters, and black bears – so be careful!
-When camping in the park, you will most likely fall asleep to sounds of owls (so basically, this place is amazing).
+You might encounter moose, loons, beavers, otters, and black bears – so be careful!
+When camping in the park, you will most likely fall asleep to the sounds of owls (so basically, this place is amazing).

-Each one of the 47 National Parks of Canada is able to provide a totally unique experience for your next adventure!
-Whether you want a perfect picture on one of those red chairs, do some serious hiking and wildlife spotting, or stargaze under the Saskatchewan night sky, our National Parks are waiting to be explored.
-So pack your bags (and your tent) and check some of these places out.
+Each one of these National Parks of Canada is able to provide a totally unique experience for your next adventure!
+Whether you want the perfect picture on one of those red chairs, to stargaze under the night sky, or just some peace and tranquillity, these national parks are waiting to be explored.
+So pack your bags and get out there!

-Want to start planning your trip to some of the more underrated National Parks of Canada?
+Want to start planning your trip to some of the more underrated Canadian National Parks?
 Check out the Skyscanner search engine for the best deals on flights, hotels and car rentals.

 Not sure how Skyscanner gets you the cheapest options?
 Head to the F.A.Q.s to see how it works!